luisangelsalcedo/offer-backend/readme.md

 ## Documentation

-You can find all the functionalities of the api documented in the following link: [miRent api documentation](https://documenter.getpostman.com/view/11240421/UyxnEkR5)
+You can find all the functionalities of the api documented in the following link: [Api documentation](https://documenter.getpostman.com/view/11240421/UzBqqRLA)